-BREAKING THROUGH THE MATRIX ILLUSION: You have been cheated out of the truth: There are TWO Human Races - The original Terrestrial Humans - and the, secret, undocumented - NWO-Illuminati "Hybrid" Parasites: The "human appearing" race which blends in perfectly and seamlessly with us terrestrial humans.
+BREAKING THROUGH THE MATRIX ILLUSION: You have been cheated out of the truth: There are TWO Human Races - The original Terrestrial Humans - and the, secret, undocumented - Illuminati's New World Order "Hybrid" Parasites: The "human appearing" race which blends in perfectly and seamlessly with us terrestrial humans.
 Your eyes can't tell the difference.
 Every level of the global human society surreptitiously infiltrated and infested by these human appearing parasites.

 Universal Spiritual Awakening

 "Some of us ultimately see the world with open eyes.
 We recognize that the state is a Criminal Enterprise, shedding the illusion of its legitimacy" D.Shellenberger